seed-rs/seed-rs.org/crate/guides/0.7.0/msg.md

 - There are edge-cases where you derive `Clone`, compiler is ok with it but you have still problems with calling `my_item.clone()`.
 In the most cases you can resolve it by implementing `Clone` manually. ([Related Rust issue](https://github.com/rust-lang/rust/issues/26925))

 - Derive `Debug` at least for public items, if possible.
 Users will be able to fix the most of bugs in their apps and you'll receive more meaningful bug reports.
-Seed has macro `log!(item_a, item_b);` that you can use instead of `println!` to log things that implements `Debug` into the browser console log.
+Seed has macro `log!(item_a, item_b);` that you can use instead of `println!` to log things that implement `Debug` into the browser console log.

 - Derive `Default` when you are sure it's really useful.
 If you decide to implement `Default` manually, make it super simple.